sametmax/django-quicky/README.md

     def json_view(request, context):
         return context

 The first view will be rendered as-is if it receives a normal GET request.
-The second vew will be rendered only for POST requests, but will be passed the result of the first view before.
-The second vew will be rendered only for AJAX requests, and as JSON, but will be passed the result of the first view before.
+The second view will be rendered only for POST requests, but will be passed the result of the execution of the first view.
+The second view will be rendered only for AJAX requests, and as JSON, but will be passed the result of the execution first view.

 Just remember that alternative views must accept `context` as a parameter, because they will always receive the result of the main view.

-Oh, and of you can define your own conditions:
+Oh, and of course you can define your own conditions:

     @view(render_to='template.html')
     def common_views(request):